shravanSD/webcentric/readme.txt

 	- New user can add new cars.
 	- Modified contact us page, blocked BODY from scrolling when Google Maps is opened.
 	- jQuery is awesome :v

+04/02/18
+Changes: Shravan

+	- Added jQuery for ESC key when adding a new car.
+(Quicker)